 However, if you're not the deceased’s spouse, you must either:

 Begin withdrawals by Dec.
 31 of the year after the owner's death.
-The amount you withdraw is based on your (the beneficiary's) life expectancy.
+The amount you must withdraw is based on your (the beneficiary's) life expectancy.